beamable/BeamableProduct/cli/cli/Docs/Guides/2_Upgrading.md

 The upgrade from 2.0.1 to 2.1.0 brings a few critical updates to the `csproj` file, how the Beam CLI tool is managed, and the version of `dotnet`.

-Starting with CLI 2.1.0, you _may_ update to `net8.0`.
+Starting with CLI 2.1.0, you _may_ (and should) update to `net8.0`.
 The old `net6.0` framework will be end-of-life on November 12, 2024.

 ##### CLI File Structure